 That’s because everyone who wants to purchase it wants to see detailed profit reports and quickly move the website on his hosting and continue operating without your implications.

 Here are the top 3 things you should keep in mind when you start a blog and sell it for profit:

 1.1 Make Sure Your Accounts are Up to Scratch

-If a business has little in the way of accounts or has missing documentation, poor reporting, or a variety of other bad accounting practices, these are the clear warning signal for buyers to stay away.
+Suppose a business has little in the way of accounts or has missing documentation, poor reporting, or a variety of other bad accounting practices.
+In that case, these are the unmistakable warning signal for buyers to stay away.

 They can hide a multitude of sins and alter the calculations made to value a business dramatically.
 If you plan to sell your blog, it is even more vital than ever to make sure you have complete and accurate financial records for the business.

 1.2 Keep it Separate From Other Businesses and Interests